jistiak/aika/README.md

 [User Interface: AI Chef](assets\ai_chef_ui.jpg)

-### Features:
+### Key Features:

-1. Shopping list extraction
+1. Shopping list extraction: The system extracts shopping list data from the user's cash memo and adds it to the inventory list for easy tracking.

-2. Save grocery item and quantity in a Redis database
+2. Redis database integration: The system stores grocery item and quantity data in a Redis database for efficient data management.

-3. Generate Prompt for OpenAI API:
+3. OpenAI API integration: The system generates recipe suggestions using the OpenAI API, which provides customized and accurate meal recommendations.

-4. User may Accept or Decline the recipe
+4. User feedback mechanism: The system allows users to accept or decline generated recipe suggestions to personalize the cooking experience.

-5. Keeping the record of used grocery items and update the inventory available
+5. Inventory tracking: The system keeps a record of used grocery items and updates the inventory available in real-time.

-6. Generate Shopping list
+6. Automatic shopping list generation: The system generates a shopping list for the user when it is time to go shopping again based on their inventory levels.

 ## OpenAI Stack Hack
-This project was built for OpenAI Stack Hack (Create Applications Using Generative AI!) which was held from 24th February to 3rd March 2023.
+This project was developed for the OpenAI Stack Hack, a hackathon that challenges participants to create innovative applications using generative AI.
+The hackathon took place from February 24th to March 3rd, 2023.

-Here is a link to our pitch presentation:
+For more information on our project, please refer to our pitch presentation using the link provided.